benjycui/dekko/README.md

 ### $(pattern[, options]): Object

 `pattern` and `options` in parameters are the same as [`glob`](https://github.com/isaacs/node-glob)'s.
-If `pattern` doesn't match any files with the `options`, dekko will throw an error.
+If `pattern` doesn't match any files with the `options`, dekko will throw an error which will stop CI.

-This function will return a dekko object with the following methods.
+This function will return a `dekko` object with the following methods.

 ### .isFile(): Object

-If every file in dekko object is a file, nothing will happen.
-Otherwise, dekko will throw an error.
+If every file in `dekko` object is a file, nothing will happen.
+Otherwise, `dekko` will throw an error.

 ### .isDirectory(): Object

-If every file in dekko object is a directory, nothing will happen.
-Otherwise, dekko will throw an error.
+If every file in `dekko` object is a directory, nothing will happen.
+Otherwise, `dekko` will throw an error.

 ### .hasFile(name: string): Object

-If every file in dekko object has a file with this `name`, nothing will happen.
-Otherwise, dekko will throw an error.
+If every file in `dekko` object has a file with this `name`, nothing will happen.
+Otherwise, `dekko` will throw an error.

 ### .hasDirectory(name: string): Object

-If every file in dekko object has a directory with this `name`, nothing will happen.
-Otherwise, dekko will throw an error.
+If every file in `dekko` object has a directory with this `name`, nothing will happen.
+Otherwise, `dekko` will throw an error.

 ### .assert(message: string, pred: Function): Object

 Sometimes, built-in utility functions are not enough.
-Then we can use `.assert`, if every file in dekko object pass the `pred` function, nothing will happen.
-Otherwise, dekko will throw an error with `message`.
+Then we can use `.assert`, if every file in `dekko` object pass the `pred` function, nothing will happen.
+Otherwise, `dekko` will throw an error with `message`.

 #### pred(filename: string): boolean

-dekko will pass filename to `pred` one by one. `true` means that file is valid, and `false` means invalid.
+`dekko` will pass filename to `pred` one by one. `true` means that file is valid, and `false` means invalid.

 ## License